Electric Cars are gradually becoming more popular in Ireland as prices come down and efficiency and travel range increase.

 See some more information about Electric Cars in Ireland

-Eventually – all new cars will be electric.
+Eventually – all new cars in Ireland will have to be electric.

-To get the best value out of an electric car you need to be able to charge at home – and this will require the installation of an Electric Vehicle (EV) Charger.
+To get the best value out of an electric car you need to be able to charge it at home (on night rates) – and this will require the installation of an Electric Vehicle (EV) Charger.

 There is currently a grant available towards to cost of an EV charger which is €600.